thanoskour/React-Node-App/README.md

 ### Frontend Setup

--Navigate to the frontend directory in a separate terminal window and install dependencies:
+- Navigate to the frontend directory in a separate terminal window and install dependencies:

 In Terminal write: